Judd Trump: 2013–14 season

-2014/2015
+2014–15 season

 Trump was thrashed 0–5 by Stephen Maguire in the third round of the Wuxi Classic, but responded a week later by claiming his fourth ranking title, and his first for 20 months, at the Australian Goldfields Open, by defeating home favourite Neil Robertson 9–5 in the final.
 He reached the final of the Paul Hunter Classic but lost 2–4 to Mark Allen.
 He then suffered first and second round exits to Dominic Dale and Jamie Burnett respectively in the next two ranking events.
 He advanced to the final of the Champion of Champions but fell 3–8 down to Ronnie O'Sullivan, before reducing his deficit to a single frame by taking four successive frames with the help of two centuries.

 O'Sullivan won the two frames he needed to triumph 10–7, with Trump claiming his opponent's standard of play throughout the match was the best he had ever encountered.
 The pair also met in the final of the UK Championship in which Trump was 4–9 behind with a highest break of just 56.
 He won the 14th frame and then made back-to-back centuries and a break of 86 to only trail 8–9.
 He was 0–59 down in the next frame, but cleared the table with a 67 break to send the match into an unlikely decider; O'Sullivan then made a title-winning break after Trump had failed to escape from a snooker.
 O'Sullivan afterwards described the match as the hardest of his career.
 At the Masters, Trump lost 4–6 against Stephen Maguire in the first round.
 He made the second 147 of his career in the quarter-finals of the German Masters, but was knocked out 4–5 by Mark Selby.